Browse by Medical Category

 Chin-Lee Wu, PhD, MD

 Prostate cancer is the most common cancer and the second leading cause of cancer death of men in the US.
-We are interested in identifying the genes or gene expression profiles associated with the development, diagnosis and prognosis of prostate cancer.
-We use laser capture micro dissection and DNA microarray to approach this issue.
-The gene expression profiles will be used to better predict the disease outcome and guide treatment decision.
-The genes identified by this approach may also be used for new therapeutic targets.
+We are interested in identifying gene expression profiles associated with the development, diagnosis and prognosis of prostate cancer.
+We have used laser capture microdissection and DNA microarray techniques to identify a group of genes whose expression can be used to predict the prostate cancer outcome.
+We are in the process of developing a new gene-based diagnostic test to guide clinical management of prostate cancer.
+The genes identified by this approach may also be used as new therapeutic targets.